skylerto/skylerto.github.io/_posts/2015-06-21-ruby-production.markdown

 date: 2015-06-21
 ---

-I built something cool in ruby (The Gypsy Corner)[http://www.thegypsycorner.ca].
+I built something cool in ruby [The Gypsy Corner](http://www.thegypsycorner.ca).

 ## What is it?
 This is a web application written with the Ruby on Rails framework deployed with Heroku and uses a AWS data bucket for photo storage.